 In 2007, Olimpic at last gained promotion back to Division 2, but the step up was short-lived.
 Within a week of the club’s centenary celebrations in 2011, the Belgian FA had closed down Olimpic because of non-payment of salaries.

 Fans rallied round, organising communal events, and an amateur club emerged, competing in the lower regional rungs.
 In 2016, the club announced the dropping of ‘Marchienne’ from the name and a revived Olimpic won their division of the fourth flight.
-Still based at La Neuville – overhauled in 1937 and even temporarily closed in 2010 because of dangerous floodlighting – Olimpic currently are competing in the Division 2 amateur, effectively Division 4.
-The byzantine restructuring of the Belgian League system before 2016-17 means that Olimpic remain fourth tier, but with a far more solid foundation than in 2012.
+Still based at La Neuville – overhauled in 1937 and even temporarily closed in 2010 because of dangerous floodlighting – Olimpic are currently in the amateur First Division, effectively Division 3.

 One of the busiest budget-air hubs in Europe, Charleroi airport – aka Brussels South – is 7.5km (4.5 miles) north of Charleroi.

-Buses immediately outside the airport terminal are for Brussels and nearby towns in France and Luxembourg.
-For Charleroi, head to the left and the far end of the parking area.
-From there, Bus A (Mon-Sat every 30min, Sun every hr) runs to the main train station of Charleroi-Sud (€6 on board) 20min away.
+Flibco buses immediately outside the airport terminal are for Brussels and nearby towns in France and Luxembourg.
+For town, head to the left and the far end of the parking area.
+From there, local bus A (Mon-Sat every 30min, Sun every hr) runs to the main train station of Charleroi-Sud (€6 on board) 20min away.

 Airport taxi drivers are notoriously rude – you’ll part with a flat rate of €20 to the station/town.
-Around town, local Taxis Carolo (+32 71 32 32 32) are as good as any.
+Around town, local Taxi Express (+32 484 588 710) is as good as any.

 Charleroi-Sud is on the southern edge of town, the main square a short walk away.
 If you’re coming in from Brussels-Midi, a half-hourly train to Charleroi (€9.50) takes just under 1hr.

-The city has no online database of accommodation information.
+The city has no online database of accommodation information – you’ll find some on the Wallonia website.

-Opposite the station itself, just over the water, the white-fronted, 72-room ibis Charleroi Centre Gare is affordable and convenient.
+Opposite the station itself, just over the water, the white-fronted, 72-room ibis Charleroi Centre Gare is its cheaper stablemate, as convenient as can be.

 This being Belgium, there are plenty of beers to choose from – and plenty of bars to drink them in.